umd-mith/OACVideoAnnotator/drupal/js/video_annotator.coffee.md

           app.freezeUpdates = -> freezeAjax = true
           app.unfreezeUpdates = -> freezeAjax = false

+          Drupal.register_annotation_ui app

           app.ready ->
             _"Data Synchronization"
             _"Annotation Display"

 ### Data Synchronization

 We want to tie into the data store and report any changes back to the server.
 This is done as soon as we know there is a change in the data.
 We don't require that someone take some action other than edit, create, or delete an annotation in the usual interface.
-When we are allowing updates in the data store to get reflected back to the server, we need to go through each item in the list of updated items and figure out if the item is in one of three states:
+When we are allowing updates in the data store to get reflected back to the server, we need to go through each item in the list of updated items and figure out if the item is in one of three
+states:

 * deleted: the item id is no longer in the model,
 * updated: the item id is in the model and ends in `.json`, or
 * created: the item id is in the model and does not end in `.json`.

 For any annotation that is being modified or deleted, the id of the annotation is the URL of the annotation, and thus the URL to which we PUT or DELETE.
 Otherwise, we're creating an annotation and POST to the collection URL.

     _"Data Synchronization:context"

+    itemToJSON = (item) ->
-    itemToJSON = _"Data Synchronization:serialize"
+      _"Data Synchronization:serialize"

     app.dataStore.canvas.events.onModelChange.addListener (model, list) ->
       return if freezeAjax